If we can cook it, you can cook it!

 Spread the love

-Rhubarb grown in greenhouses is always the first to appear in Rhubarb season.
-It’s grown for those people who simply cannot wait to cook with these rich, red stalks.
-So growers rush out ‘hothouse rhubarb’, which is a brighter red, sweeter tasting and more tender than what comes from the ground.
+It’s grown for those of use who simply cannot wait to cook with these rich, red stalks.
+So growers rush out ‘hothouse rhubarb’, which is a brighter red, sweeter tasting, and more tender than what comes from the ground.
 After our particularly wet and cold Spring, local Rhubarb has finally made its appearance.
 And Andrew could not wait to work with it.

 Marco Polo searched for Rhubarb in China.